marchesi-m/marchesi-m/README.md

 - 🐍 Hi, I’m @marchesi-m, and this is my GitHub!
-- 👀 I’m interested in game and web development with Python, as well as making small applications with TKinter
+- 👀 I’m interested in making games and web development with Python, as well as making applications with TKinter
 - 📫 If you have any questions here's how you can reach me - marti.marchesi@gmail.com

 <!---